The Tone Edit: The Standard - What Refined Living Looks Like Now A new era of elegance — rooted in presence, not performance.

 Rituals that anchor — Evening skincare not for vanity, but for presence.
 Touching your own face with intention before the day closes.

-It’s for the woman who knows that luxury is not a price tag — it’s the lack of noise.
+It’s for those who know that luxury is not a price tag — it’s the lack of noise.

 For the one who moves through life like a well-lit room.